ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 end
 ~~~

-The *running_balance_update* method works by iterating over the club_history hash, and then accessing the array stored as the value in the hash.
-It then takes that array and looks at index 1, where the attendees_hash was stored in the *new_event* method.
-From there, it iterates over the hash at index 1 and adds the name of each member as the key to running_balance and adds the cost each member paid to the current value of running_balance.
-The default value of running_balance is set to 0, so if there is a new member, it adds on to 0.
+The "running\_balance\_update" method works by iterating over the club\_history Hash, and then accessing the Array stored as the value in the Hash.
+It then takes that Array and looks at index 1, where the attendees\_hash was stored in the "new\_event" method.
+From there, it iterates over the Hash at index 1 and adds the name of each member as the key to running\_balance and adds the cost each member paid to the current value of running\_balance.
+The default value of running\_balance is set to 0, so if there is a new member, it adds on to 0.

-The *display_running_balance* method only takes the running_balance as a parameter and displays the member names and total costs paid.
+The "display\_running\_balance" method only takes the running\_balance as a parameter and displays the member names and total costs paid.

 ~~~ruby
 def display_running_balance(running_balance)